GreffMASTER/NAtoms/README.md

 ## Features
 - Play KleleAtoms with your buddies (up to 4 players)
+- Player lobby (waiting room)
 - Avatar system
-- Player lobby (waiting room)

-## Planned Features
 - Chat system
-- Dedicated server mode
+- Chat commands
 - Admin tools

+## Possible Planned Features
 - Vote system
+- Dedicated server mode

 ## Aditional notes
 In order to host a server, you need to have a public ip and an open UDP port on your router (default 5047).